rust-lang/rust/src/doc/trpl/closures.md

 # Closures and their environment

-Closures are called such because they ‘close over their environment’.
+The environment for a closure can include bindings from it's enclosing scope in addition to parameters and local bindings.
 It looks like this:

 ```rust
 let num = 5;